On Stability and Isoperimetry of Constant Mean Curvature Spheres of $\mathbb H^n\times\mathbb R$ and $\mathbb S^n\times\mathbb R.$: Introduction

-In \cite{hsiang}, Hsiang and Hsiang showed that, for any $H>n-1\ge 1,$ there exists an embedded rotational isoperimetric sphere $\Sigma_H$ of constant (non normalized) mean curvature $H$ in $\h^n\times\R.$ Furthermore, any compact embedded hypersurface $\h^n\times\R$ of constant mean curvature $H>0$ is necessarily congruent to a rotational sphere $\Sigma_H.$ In particular, $H$ must be larger than $n-1.$ They also showed that the isoperimetric region $\Omega_H$ determined by $\Sigma_H$ is the unique solution to the isoperimetric problem for $\mathcal V={\rm vol}\,\Sigma_H.$ Lamentably, their argument in the proof of this latter property is incorrect (cf.~Remark~\ref{rem-flawed} in Section~\ref{sec-proofs}).
+In~\cite{hsiang}, Hsiang and Hsiang showed that, for any $H>n-1\ge 1,$ there exists an embedded rotational sphere $\Sigma_H$ of constant (nonnormalized) mean curvature $H$ in $\h^n\times\R$ which is necessarily isoperimetric.
+In addition, by means of Alexandrov reflections, they established that any compact embedded hypersurface in $\h^n\times\R$ of constant mean curvature $H>0$ is congruent to a rotational sphere $\Sigma_H.$ In particular, $H$ must be larger than $n-1.$ In fact, by the tangency principle, the mean curvature of any compact immersed CMC hypersurface of $\h^n\times\R$ must be larger than $n-1$, since there exists an entire vertical graph in $\h^n\times\R$ of constant mean curvature $H$ for any $H\in(0,n-1]$ (cf.~\cite{delima-manfio-santos,elbert-earp}).

+It is also shown in~\cite{hsiang} that the spherical region $\Omega_H$ with boundary $\Sigma_H$ is the only solution to the isoperimetric problem for prescribed volume $\mathcal V={\rm Vol}(\Omega_H).$ However, the proof the authors provide is incorrect (cf.~Remark~\ref{rem-flawed} in Section~\ref{sec-proofs}).

-Similar results on CMC hypersurfaces of $\s^n\times\R$ and their relation with the isoperimetric problem were obtained by Pedrosa \cite{pedrosa}.
-More specifically, he proved that there exists a rotational sphere of constant mean curvature $H$ in $\s^n\times\R$ for any given $H>0.$ However, the region determined by such a sphere is a unique solution to the isoperimetric problem only if $H$ is sufficiently large.
+Similar results regarding the isoperimetric problem in $\s^n\times\R$ were obtained by Pedrosa~\cite{pedrosa}.
+He proved that there exists an embedded rotational sphere $\Sigma_H$ of constant mean curvature $H$ in $\s^n\times\R$ for any given $H>0,$ and that a solution to the isoperimetric problem is either the spherical region $\Omega_H$ bounded by a rotational sphere $\Sigma_H$ or a cylindrical section $\s^n\times[a,b].$ In addition, if $H$ is sufficiently large, $\Omega_H$ is the only solution to the isoperimetric problem in $\s^n\times\R$ for prescribed volume $\mathcal V={\rm Vol}(\Omega_H).$ In his work, Pedrosa also obtained a sharp lower bound (approximately 0.66) for the mean curvature of an isoperimetric sphere of $\s^2\times\R.$ Notice that, in what concerns stability, the lower bound of $H$ obtained by Souam is smaller (approximately 0.36).
+Therefore, any rotational CMC sphere of $\s^2\times\R$ having mean curvature between these two lower bounds is stable and non-isoperimetric.

-In this paper, we provide new proofs for the uniqueness of the regions determined by the rotational spheres of $\h^n\times\R$ and $\s^n\times\R$ as solutions to the isoperimetric problem.
-Our proofs are different in nature because they are grounded on the fact that all rotational CMC spheres of $\h^n\times\R$ and those of $\s^n\times\R$ with sufficiently large mean curvature are nested.
+In this paper, inspired by the aforementioned works, we establish results on stability and isoperimetry of CMC spheres of $\h^n\times\R$ and $\s^n\times\R.$ Our approach brings to light that, in this context, the fundamental properties of the CMC spheres are intimately related with the \emph{nesting property}, which can be described as follows.